-How to allocate the distribution of environmental burdens between the different outputs of a process producing more than one product has been one of the most controversial and heavily debated issues of LCA methodology, as it can have significant impact on the results.3 Several reviews of WTW studies of various biofuels show that co-product allocation is one of the key issues that influence the GHG and energy efficiency results.4 (See also examples in Chapters 6 and 8 and the general discussion Chapter 1.)
+How to allocate the distribution of environmental burdens between the different outputs of a process producing more than one product has been one of the most controversial and heavily debated issues of LCA methodology, as it can have significant impact on the results.3 Several reviews of WTW studies of various biofuels show that co-product allocation is one of the key issues that influence the GHG and energy efficiency results.4 (See also examples in Chapters 9 and 11 and the general discussion in Chapter 1.)

-Allocation can be done on the basis of physical properties (mass, energy content, volume, etc.)
+Allocation can be done on the basis of physical properties (mass, energy content, volume, etc.) or on the basis of economic value.
+Allocation can also be avoided through system expansion or substitution, that is, expansion of the system's

-See for example Sandén, B. A. and M. Karlström (2007).
+2 See for example Sandén, B. A. and M. Karlström (2007).
 "Positive and negative feedback in consequential life-cycle assessment."
 Journal of Cleaner Production 15(15): 1469-1481 and Hillman, K. (2008).
 Environmental Assessment and Strategic Technology Choice - The Case of Renewable Transport Fuels.
 PhD Thesis.
-Department of Energy and Environment, Division of Environmental Systems Analysis, Chalmers University of Technology, Göteborg, Sweden.3 See for example Finnveden, G. et al. (2009).
-Recent developments in Life Cycle Assessment.
-Journal of Environmental Management 91(1):1-21.
+Department of Energy and Environment, Division of Environmental Systems Analysis, Chalmers University of Technology, Göteborg, Sweden.

+3 See for example Finnveden, G. et al. (2009).
+Recent developments in Life Cycle Assessment, Journal of Environmental Management 91(1):1-21.